 - i.
 Neither party offered a definition of public worship, - ii.
-Dictionary definitions: none found as a compound word.

-- [115] The Board finds that 'public worship' was not advanced by either party nor is not contemplated within this decision.
-However, the Board notes that public, and worship are commonly understood concepts that do not require analysis. - [116] The Board finds no evidence of 'public worship' present on the subject property.
+Dictionary definitions: none found as a compound word. - [102] The Board finds that 'public worship' was not advanced by either party nor is contemplated within this decision.
+However, the Board notes that public, and worship are commonly understood concepts that do not require analysis.